josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Blake Snell
-  - Despite his 4-Seam Fastball getting hit very hard in this 2023 season, it has been an effective pitch for him in 2019, 2021 and 2022 seasons
+  - Despite his 4-Seam Fastball getting hit hard in this 2023 season, it has been an effective pitch for him in 2019, 2021 and 2022 seasons
     - He throws it at 95 mph
   - It usually works in the middle parts of the plate because of the deception Snell creates by tunneling it with his higher quality breaking stuff and his Changeup
     - In 2021 and 2022 he started throwing his 4-Seam Fastball more towards his arm side of the plate, likely because he started incorporating his Changeup less and his Slider more in 2021 and 2022